qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 });
 ```

-Finally you have to tell the compiler to actually use your new theme - edit `compile.json` and in the `applications` array, find the block for your application and set the `theme` property, EG:
+Finally, you have to tell the compiler to actually use your new theme - edit `compile.json` and in the `applications` array, find the block for your application and set the `theme` property, EG:

 ```
 "applications": [